Chief Garry Park, Spokane: Transportation

+Roads

-State Route 290 follows Trent Avenue through Chief Garry Park.
+State Route 290, a major highway connecting Spokane to Spokane Valley, follows Trent Avenue through Chief Garry Park.

-Surface Streets

 A shared use path for pedestrians and cyclists runs along the southern bank of the Spokane River from Chief Garry Park's western limit to Felts Field.
 Pedestrian crossings of the Spokane River are available at Trent Avenue, Iron Bridge, Mission Avenue and Greene Street.
 The first three cross the river east-to-west into the Logan neighborhood, while the latter crosses south-to-north into the Minnehaha neighborhood.

 Connections to the rest of the city's street system are provided by three streets classified as "urban principle arterials."
 Mission Avenue, Trent Avenue and Greene Street/Freya Street are all classified as such.
 Napa Street south of Mission is classified as an "urban minor arterial."
 Trent Avenue carries Washington State Route 290.
 The transportation situation in the neighborhood will change dramatically with the completion of the North Spokane Corridor.
 That corridor will carry U.S. Route 395 through and above the neighborhood in what is being called a "skyway."

-Public Transit
+Public transit

 The Spokane Transit Authority, the region's public transportation provider, serves Chief Garry Park with five fixed schedule bus lines.

-Scheduled to begin service in July 2023, the City Line will bolster the neighborhood's public transit.
-The City Line's eastern terminus will be located at Spokane Community College, from which it will travel through Chief Garry Park along Mission Avenue before crossing into Logan, East Central, Downtown, and finally to its western terminus at Browne's Addition.
-The City Line will have a fleet of all-electric buses and provide service every 7.5 minutes during peak weekday hours.
+The City Line's eastern terminus is located at Spokane Community College, from which travels through Chief Garry Park along Mission Avenue before crossing into Logan, East Central, Downtown, and finally to its western terminus at Browne's Addition.
+The City Line has a fleet of all-electric buses and provide service every 7.5 minutes during peak weekday hours.